rakirs2/DNAStore/DNAStore/README.md

 Most of this analysis exists in other forms in other places.
 And no one, for the most part, uses C# in academia.
 It's all R or Python.

 Additionally, academia is almost solely a linux/mac first environment.
+So this repo has dubious usefulness outside of being a fun passion project.
+Eventually, However, I'll be using this to start creating some light web based tooling to start answering questions.